Blendify/blender-manual/blender_docs/manual/physics/particles/properties/render.rst

    (check the *Object Data* tab in the Properties editor).

 Animate
-   Dropdown menu, indicating how the split UVs could be animated (changing from particle to particle with time):
+   Select menu, indicating how the split UVs could be animated (changing from particle to particle with time):

    None
       No animation occurs on the particle itself, the billboard uses one section of the texture in its lifetime.